exoboy/openr/README.md

 * Optional parameters can be passed to action by enclosing them in "()" parenthesis.
 Sending a get request with an optional parameter would look like this: {{openr->get(option)::foo}}

+* The optional parameter enclosing "()" parenthesis do not need to be used unless you want to pass parameters.
+However, for consistency, it is recommended that you always include them in your action head following the action verb: {{openr->get()::foo}}

 * Optional parameters can only be strings.
-Separate individual parameters with "," commas.
-Example: {{openr->get(option_1, option_2, option_3)::foo}}
+Separate individual parameters with "," commas and enclose them with tick marks "\`".
+Example: {{openr->get(\`option_1\`, \`option_2\`, \`option_3\`)::foo}}

 * Some preset parameters can be passed as optional parameters, but they are treated as strings and cannot be assigned values.
 They are matched up to their hard-coded internal values in the OPENR class.
 One such constant is "__dest".
+You can pass these with or without enclosing tick marks "\`".

 * Precede an action with "!" and this will prevent OPENR from executing that action.
 This is done to indicate to OPENR which actions are template actions, which we never want to process.
 The ! indicator can be used on any property.
 Example: "{{!openr->get(option)::foo}}" will tell OPENR to ignore this action.